Meet the MVPS team- Principal’s message, staff and 2023 dates

 Specialist Subject Teachers:

-Out of School Hours Care (OSHC): Kerry Prendergast & Chantelle S
+Out of School Hours Care (OSHC): Ms Kerry Prendergast

-Malvern Valley Primary School has a school population of approximately 275 students.
-The school is located in the inner-eastern suburbs, 13 kilometres from Melbourne and close to Chadstone Shopping Centre.
-Our average class size is under 23 students.
+Malvern Valley Primary School has a school population of approximately 270 students with an average class size of less than 23 students.

 The school grounds include extensive gardens, basketball courts, an AstroTurf Futsal Court, a full-sized Soccer Pitch and Junior and Senior adventure play equipment.